Last Updated: November 23, 2020, 4:16 p.m.

 On the last day of the third amended disaster declaration, April 20, Mayor Steve Dixon formally signed a fourth-amended disaster declaration that aligned with current State and County stay-at-home mandates.

-On April 28, Flower Mound Mayor Steve Dixon formally signed a fifth-amended disaster declaration that aligns with the new State of Texas mandates Gov. Abbott announced on Monday to safely and strategically open Texas in a phased approach while minimizing the spread of COVID-19.
+On April 28, Flower Mound Mayor Steve Dixon formally signed a fifth-amended disaster declaration that aligns with the new State of Texas mandates Gov. Abbott announced to safely and strategically open Texas in a phased approach while minimizing the spread of COVID-19.
 To view the Town of Flower Mound’s fifth amended disaster declaration, which expired May 18, please visit https://bit.ly/2Wb9viU.

 Denton County Response